-Course Code Semester-III, Course Title No of Hours Per week No of Credits BCH-306b Environmental 06 04 (Open elective) biochemistry Sessional Marks: 20 End Semester Ex am Marks: 80
+Course Code Course Title No of Hours Per week No of Credits BCH-306 Open elective (b) Environmental biochemistry 06 04 Sessional Marks: 20 • End Semester Ex am Marks: 80

 - 1. To differentiate between renewable and non-renewable resources and conservation of natural resources. - 2.
 To Describe the different types of ecosystems. - 3.
 Explore the details about various types of environmental pollution. - 4.
 Importance of environment in human population.